 The novel challenges of Slack eDiscovery (and how to handle them)

-As more and more day-to-day work happens in Slack, more and more business information is generated and stored in the platform.
-Think: dynamic Slack channels and messages, threaded conversations, files and gifs, standard emoji reactions including ones you can create yourself, not to mention, the ability to edit and delete messages.
+As more day-to-day work happens in Slack, more business information is generated and stored on the platform.
+Think: dynamic Slack channels and messages, threaded conversations, files and gifs, standard emoji reactions — including ones you can create yourself — not to mention, the ability to edit and delete messages.
 The net effect is a meteoric rise in unstructured data (a.k.a. data that exists outside of clearly defined and searchable formats).
 Yet, no matter how hard to reach, this data is integral to how we work, and therefore, highly relevant to corporate litigation and investigations.

 Challenge #1: Data quantity